 As Watch 7 didn’t give us any new health sensors, WatchOS 8 will be adding some.
 There will be better sleep tracking capabilities, a new Mindfulness App replaces Breathe and will take that function and add it to a new type called Reflect.

 Finally, Tai Chi and Pilates have added two new workouts and will work with the heart rate monitor.
-The full list of new features for WatchOS 8 can be found here, along with details of the new always-on support for Maps on Watch.
+The complete list of new features for WatchOS 8 can be found here, along with details of the new always-on support for Maps on Watch.

 Watch Series 7 Specifications